DerekCresswell/Thoth/Readme.md

     * Should elements cache within themselves or have a central storage in the manager?
 * Have renderer automatically link files / images from a dir to avoid hardcoded links
 * Since this uses variant, look into string_view for optimization
+* CMake
+    * See about private vs public include paths
+    * Set the standard automatically